 - The mix-and-match nature of hybrid IT solutions allow organizations to define and implement the right mix of technologies for them.
 Specifically deploying what they need and where they need it, is the primary benefit for this cloud model.

-- One of the key benefits of a hybrid cloud is provisioning at a lower cost and high speed (as and when required functionality of the public cloud component)
+- One of the key benefits of a hybrid cloud is provisioning at a lower cost and high speed (as and when the required functionality of the public cloud component)

 The ability to deploy to any infrastructure, of their choice, based on their needs and in an agile manner is of significance to the IT Manager.
 IT and DevOps especially emphasize on the ability to respond to changing business requirements by speeding up the delivery of core technology services with the flexibility to use a mix of multiple cloud models - private, hosted or public based on their security, compliance, scalability and performance needs.